 You did it.
-With hard work, ingenuity, and support from stakeholders in your school and community, you secured Title I funds that could possibly transform the way your K-12 students learn and thrive.
+With hard work, ingenuity, and support from stakeholders in your school and community, you secured Title I funds that could possibly transform the ways in which your K-12 students learn and thrive.

 Why Title I Funds Matter

-According to an insightful new report on the Homework Gap by Common Sense Media, the statistics show that teachers are in a difficult spot when it comes to digital devices and broadband Internet access.
-For example:
+According to a report on the Homework Gap by Common Sense Media, Title 1 teachers are in a difficult spot when it comes to digital devices and broadband Internet access.
+For example, prior to the pandemic:

-- 42 percent of teachers in Title I schools “never” assign homework that requires digital access outside of school (compared to 31 percent in non-Title I schools).
+- 42 percent of teachers in Title I schools said they “never” assigned homework that requires digital access outside of school, compared to 31 percent in non-Title I schools.

-- 17 percent of teachers in Title I schools say that 60+ percent of their students lack adequate access to digital devices/broadband Internet for their homework.
+- 17 percent of teachers in Title I schools said more than 60 percent of their students lack adequate access to digital devices/broadband Internet for their homework.

-Just because you now have access to the federal Title I program benefits doesn’t mean you’re using them as wisely as you should.
-According to the Council of Chief State School Officers, some of it is a matter of confusion at the state level.
+You now have access to the federal Title I program benefits, but you may not be using them as effectively as you could.
+According to the Council of Chief State School Officers, in some instances, this is due to confusion at the state level.

 “Many states limit the use of Title I funds in ways that are not required by federal law,” they report.
 “These limitations are often unintentional and caused by confusion over Title I’s complicated compliance requirements.”